mgorav/mapr-kafka-avro/README.md

 ## Pre-requisite

 The project uses MapR sanbox.
-To install MapR following steps specified in project - [SpringBootMapR](https://github.com/mgorav/SpringBootMapR)
+To install MapR follow steps specified in project - [SpringBootMapR](https://github.com/mgorav/SpringBootMapR)

 To install MapR Kafka by issuing following commands in the MapR sandbox: